SOCL2022/HaDeX/README.md

 # ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search

 This sample demonstrates a few approaches for creating ChatGPT-like experiences over your own data using the Retrieval Augmented Generation pattern.
-It uses Azure OpenAI Service to access the ChatGPT model (gpt-35-turbo), and Azure Cognitive
+It uses Azure OpenAI Service to access the ChatGPT model (gpt-35-turbo), and Azure Cognitive Search for data indexing and retrieval.

+The repo includes sample data so it's ready to try end to end